 How do I join a panel?

-The annual application process for the MRPV Construction and Design Panels is now open for registrations.
-Registrations will close on Friday 15th December 2023 at 3pm.
-If your organisation is interested in joining a panel, please get in touch via the email address below and further details will be provided.
+MRPV will assess applications to join the MRPV Construction or Design Panels on an annual basis, with the next intake anticipated to commence late 2024.
+If your organisation is interested in a joining a panel, please get in touch via the email address below and further details will be provided.

 Are there any prequalification requirements to join the MRPV Construction and Design Panels?